“I’m living proof that with the right environment anything is possible, and inclusion is real.”

 Chaz Kellem is one of those people making a positive difference in Pittsburgh.

 For a decade, Chaz managed diversity initiatives for the Pittsburgh Pirates, organizing annual events at PNC Park celebrating the Latino and African American communities, raising disability awareness and hosting dental and vision screenings for youngsters.
 He managed the Pittsburgh chapter of R.B.I.
 (Reviving Baseball in Inner Cities), a Major League Baseball initiative with the Boys & Girls Clubs of Western Pennsylvania that gives children the chance to play sports while encouraging them to achieve in school.

 “There’s something about sports and kids that is magical,” he says.
 “You can learn a lot of life lessons when you bring together people with energy and purpose.”

-At the end of the work day, Chaz goes into overtime, playing sports, enjoying scores of local eateries, taverns, museums and listening to acoustic music in clubs.
-“I tell everyone: ‘Every day after work—don’t go home.
-Go do something.
-There’s so much to do here.’”
+At the end of the work day, Chaz goes into overtime playing sports, enjoying local museums, eateries, taverns and clubs that feature live, acoustic music.
+“I tell everyone: ‘After work: don’t go home!
+Do something.
+There’s so much to do in Pittsburgh.’”

 He's an assistant coach for the Pittsburgh Steelwheelers, a competitive adult wheelchair basketball team that just finished sixth – out of 52 national teams – in its 2016 season.
 He serves on several nonprofit boards, volunteers his time and expertise with such organizations as the HOPE Network, the Hill House Association, VisitPITTSBURGH and CORO Pittsburgh.
 He also teaches a marketing course at Seton Hill University in Greensburg, Westmoreland County.